TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 #### 11. Encourage students to use a debugger.

 It is common for students to not understand the importance of using a debugger to look at the values of their variables at different points in their program.
-When students are getting unexpected values, politely encourage them to use a debugger with our bot command `!debug`.
+When students are getting unexpected values, politely encourage them to use a debugger with our bot command `/debug`.

 #### 12. Watch for students that need to take a step back.